MaterializeInc/materialize/README.md

 where an analytical data warehouse would be too slow, and a stream processor would be too complicated.

-Using SQL and common tools in the wider data ecosystem, Materialize allows you to build real-time automation, engaging customer experiences, and interactive data products that drive value for your business while reducing the cost of [data freshness](https://materialize.com/blog/decouple-cost-and-freshness/).
+Using SQL bla bla bla  and common tools in the wider data ecosystem, Materialize allows you to build real-time automation, engaging customer experiences, and interactive data products that drive value for your business while reducing the cost of [data freshness](https://materialize.com/blog/decouple-cost-and-freshness/).